 Isoenzyme Tissue origin

-LDH1 (H4) Cardiac and kidney
+LDH1 (H4) Cardiac and RBCs

-LDH2 (H3M) Cardiac, kidney, brain and RBCs
+LDH2 (H3M) WBCs, Cardiac and RBCs

-LDH3 (H2M2) Brain, lung and WBCs
+LDH3 (H2M2) Lungs

-LDH4 (HM3) Lung, skeletal muscle
+LDH4 (HM3) Kidneys and pancreas

 LDH5 (M4) Skeletal muscle and liver

 CK/CPK Isoenzymes

 - There are three Isoenzymes. - Measuring them is of value in the presence of elevated levels of CK or CPK to determine the source of the elevation. - Each isoenzyme is a dimer composed of two protomers 'M' (for muscles) and 'B' (for Brain). - -These isoenzymes can be separated by, electrophoresis or by ion exchange chromatography.